divaprotocol/oracles/README.md

+# Last updated
+9 February 2022

 # How to get started

 Scripts:
 1. `yarn install` to install dependencies
 1. `yarn compile` to compile contracts
 2. `yarn hardhat test` to run tests (includes compilation of contracts)
-3. `yarn hardhat test test/DIVAOracleTellor.test.js` to run the tests in `DIVAOracleTellor.test.js` within the `test` folder
+3. `yarn hardhat test test/DIVAOracleTellor.test.js` to run the tests in `test/DIVAOracleTellor.test.js`

-# Last updated
+# Upcoming changes
-4 February 2022
+* `expiryDate` will be renamed to `expiryTime`

 # DIVA Queries
 Pool parameters are stored at the time of pool creation and can be queried in the following two ways:
-1. `getPoolParameters` function within the DIVA smart contract
+1. DIVA smart contract via the `getPoolParameters` function
 1. DIVA subgraph

+The specifications for both ways are provided below.

 ### DIVA Smart contract
-To query pool parameters from the smart contract, call the following function using the `poolId` as argument:
+To query pool parameters from the smart contract, call the following function using the `poolId` (incremental unsigned integer) as argument:
 ```s
 `getPoolParameters(poolId)`
 ```